Gloria Estefan: Awards

 Estefan received the Latin Recording Academy Person of the Year award at the Latin Grammy Awards in November 2008 in recognition of her twenty-five-year singing career.
 She is the first female singer to receive this award.
 She also received the Latin Grammy Award for Best Traditional Tropical Album for 90 Millas, and the Latin Grammy Award for Best Tropical Song for her single "Píntame De Colores".
 This established the first occasion for Estefan to ever win the Grammy Award for a song (either Latin or non-Latin).
 On 12 March 2009, Estefan was honored as a BMI Icon at the 16th annual BMI Latin Awards.
 Her catalog includes 22 BMI Latin and Pop Awards, along with 11 BMI Million-Air Awards.

-In April 2010, Estefan and her husband received a star in the "Walk of Stars" in Las Vegas for their contribution to music industry.
+In April 2010, Estefan and her husband received a star in the "Walk of Stars" in Las Vegas for their contribution to the music industry.
 On 28 April 2011, at the Latin Billboard Awards, Estefan was honored with the Billboard Spirit of Hope Award for her philanthropic work for the second time, the first being in 1996.

 In 2014, Estefan and her husband received a Caribbean American Mover and Shakers Lifetime Achievement Award, for their contributions to the Hispanic, and multicultural community.
 In November 2015, it was announced Estefan, along with her husband, would be awarded the Presidential Medal of Freedom by President Barack Obama for her contributions to American music.

 In 2017, Estefan was made an honorary member of Sigma Alpha Iota International Music Fraternity, a music Greek organization for women with over 115 years of supporting music in their universities, organization and the world.
 She was initiated at the Sigma Chi Chapter at University of Miami.

-In 2018, Estefan became the first Cuban-American to be named as one of the Kennedy Center Honors.
+In 2017, Estefan became the first Cuban American to be named as one of the Kennedy Center Honors.
 On 14 March 2019, Estefan and her husband were awarded with the 2019 Library of Congress Gershwin Prize for Popular Song.
 They are the first married couple and first of Hispanic descent to receive the Gershwin Prize.

+In 2022, Estefan was inducted into the Women Songwriters Hall of Fame.

-In 2023, Estefan was nominated for induction into the Songwriters Hall of Fame, becoming the first Hispanic to do so.
+In June 2023, Estefan was inducted into the Songwriters Hall of Fame, becoming the first Hispanic to do so.

+In 2023 for her philanthropic commitment the 44th annual Commonwealth Awards of Distinguished Service honored Estefan for her Public Service.